topoftheyear/Byte-le-Royale-2019/sphinx/ships.md

 [](_static/simple_ship.png)
 ## Ship Interactions

-Every turn, each ship gets 2 actions to do; a movement action, and a non-movement action
+Every turn, each ship will first use their action, then they will move.
-- Non-movement
+- Actions
   - `Combat` (more info [Here](combat.md))
   - `Mining` (more info [Here](asteroid_fields_and_mining.md))
   - `Buy module` (more info [Here](ship_upgrades.md))